oliverzh2000/audio-networking/README.md

 #### Checksums
 Both the header and the payload have 32-bit checksum fields (`head_chk` and `pay_chk`).
 If either of these checksums are incorrect, the entire frame is discarded.
+Because the entire frame is discarded, it makes more sense to use smaller frames when probability of bit errors occuring in transit are high.

 The `FrameIO` interface exposes blocking methods for sending and reciving frames.